 Sassoon was excited to be hunting in the Ringwell country this season.
 On his very first hunt as a youngster with the local pack, he had spied, admired, and envied another young boy, Denis Milden, who had appeared to be so experienced.
 That boy was now the new Master and huntsman of the Ringwell.
 It was an overnight trip to that country for Sassoon, and he had been invited to stay at the kennels with his old acquaintance, the Master, as often as he wished.
 What follows is extracted and condensed from Memoirs of a Foxhunting Man, Part Seven, Chapter III.
 Click for our earlier sampling from Part Seven, Chapter II.

 Staying at the Kennels was the most significant occasion my little world could offer me, and in order that he might share my sublunary advancement I took Cockbird with me.
-In reply to my reserved little note I received a cheery letter from Denis: he would be delighted to see me and gave detailed instructions about my bag being called for and taken out to the Kennels from Downfield.To read more, a subscription is needed: Click here to subscribe
+In reply to my reserved little note I received a cheery letter from Denis: he would be delighted to see me and gave detailed instructions about my bag being called for and taken out to the Kennels from Downfield.To read more, a subscription is required.
+Log in or click here to subscribe.